Peshawar District: Religions

-1897 Report
+1897 Gazetteer

-According to 1897 records during British Raj, most people living in Peshawar valley were Pathans and belonged to an agriculture community but there was also large Punjabi and Hindkowan communities living in the valley; all three ethnolinguistic groups religiously belonged to Islam, Hinduism and Sikhism.
-Most people in Peshawar city spoke and understood Urdu.
-Elite belonging to small towns such as big feudal Khan families, traders and almost all of Hindus also spoke Urdu.
-Persian was also spoken by elites of Peshawar city and by traders from Kabul.
-Majority of the population of the district especially the agriculturists and Pathans only spoke Pashto.
+According to the 1897 district gazetteer, published during the British Raj, most people living in Peshawar valley were Pathans and belonged to an agricultural community but there was also large number of Punjabi and Hindkowan communities living in the valley; all three ethnolinguistic groups religiously belonged to Islam, Hinduism and Sikhism.
+Most people in the Peshawar city spoke and understood Urdu, while economic elites from small towns such as big feudal Khan families, traders, alongside many Hindus also spoke Urdu.
+Persian was also spoken by elites of the Peshawar city and by traders from Kabul, despite a majority of the district population especially the agriculturists and Pathans only spoke Pashto.

-92% of the total population of Peshawar valley practiced religion of Islam and remainder 8% practiced Hinduism, Sikhism and other religions.
-People belonging to these minority religions primarily lived in major cities such as Peshawar, Charsadda (now in Charsadda District) and Hoti (now in Mardan District) and mostly in cantonment areas of these cities.
-97% of the population living in rural towns practiced Islam.
+At the time, during the late 19th century, approximately 92–93 percent of the total population of Peshawar Valley followed Islam, while the remaining 7–8 percent followed Hinduism, Sikhism and other religions.
+Persons adhering to minority religions primarily lived in major urban centres, cities, towns, and cantonments such as Peshawar, Charsadda (now in the Charsadda District) and Hoti (now in the Mardan District).
+97 percent of the population living in rural towns practiced Islam.